jwheelo1/ECEN4763Assignment3/structures/graph/README.md

         }
 - The function is_empty(self) returns True if the graph is empty, False if populated.
 - The function empty(self) empties the graph.
-- The function remove_vertex(self, vertex) removes the passed vertex and returns the same, else return None.
+- The function remove_vertex(self, vertex) removes the passed vertex and returns the removed vertex.
+If the vertex is not found, return None.
-- The function remove_edge(self, vertex1, vertex2) removes the edges and returns {'vertex1': 'vertex2'} if successful, else return None.
+- The function remove_edge(self, vertex1, vertex2) removes the edges and returns {vertex1: vertex2} if successful, else return None.
 - The function get_vertices(self) returns the list of all vertices in the graph.
 - The function contains(self, vertex) returns True if the value is present in the graph, else returns False.
 - The function get_edges(self) returns a list of all the edge pairs.
-- The function add_vertex(self, vertex) adds a vertex to the graph and returns the number of edges associated with the vertex.
+- The function add_vertex(self, vertex) adds a vertex to the graph.
 - The function add_edge(self, vertex1, vertex2) adds an edge between vertex 1 and vertex 2.
+If vertex1 or vertex2 are not yet in the graph, add them and then add the edge.
-- The function get_number_of_edges(self, vertex) returns the number of edges associated with the passed vertex.
+- The function get_number_of_edges(self, vertex) returns the number of edges starting at the passed vertex.
-- The function get_neighbors(self, node) returns all of the vertixes connected to the node passed in (return empty list if the graph is empty or if the node does not exist)
+- The function get_neighbors(self, node) returns all of the vertixes going out of the node passed in (return empty list if the graph is empty or if the node does not exist)
 - The function get_time_complexity(self), returns the time complexity of adding an edge to the data structure, return a string, example: return 'O(|V|^15)'.

 ## Tests